jogoodma/homology-explorer/docs/draft_report.md

 ## Homology Data

-The source of the homology network data consist of three static `.tsv` tables.
+The source of the homology network data consist of three static `.tsv` tables that were obtained from the DIOPT research group^[Hu et. al].

+Orthology and paraology calls for the following model organism species were included in the Homology Explorer tool from the DIOPT dataset.

+**Model Organism Species**
+- Arabidopsis thaliana (Thale cress)
+- Schizosaccharomyces pombe (Fission yeast)
+- Saccharomyces cerevisiae (Yeast)
+- Caenorhabditis elegans (Worm)
+- Drosophila melanogaster (Fly)
+- Danio rerio (Zebrafish)
+- Xenopus tropicalis (Western clawed frog)
+- Rattus norvegicus (Rat)
+- Mus musculus (Mouse)
+- Homo sapiens (Human)

 The table below outlines the attributes for each table listing the datatype to the left of the attribute name and either `pk` or `fk` to designate fields that are primary keys (to uniquely identify records) and foreign keys (to relate attributes across the tables).

 ![duckERD.png](./images/duckERD.png)